My latest Medium article for a new series I am calling ‘Hyperlink Philosophy’

 Another example comes almost one thousand years later, from the Charvaka school that emerged during a period of Hindu reformation in the 600s BCE.
 This school of thought rejected the Vedic tradition and much of what are standard theistic beliefs, such as the afterlife and any supernatural explanations.
 Instead, they favored empirical observations and perception as the source of knowledge.
 Consequently, one of their adherents harshly dismisses traditional religious ideas, writing:

-Around the same time in Persia, the dualistic Zoroastrians made the concept of truth (asha) and its counterpart, falsehood (druj), a core tenet of their system of belief.
+Around the same time in Persia in the 500s BCE, the dualistic Zoroastrians made the concept of truth (asha) and its counterpart, falsehood (druj), a core tenet of their system of belief.
 As the Persians expanded west and began butting up against Greek territories, elements of Zoroastrian philosophy began to be absorbed into surrounding cultures.
-For example, the Zoroastrian influence on Second Temple Judaism is well-documented by scholars who note the dualistic shift in Jewish dogmas following the exposure to Persian religion after being freed from the Babylonian Exile by Cyrus the Great.
-The Zoroastrian influence on the development of Brahmanism and Buddhism will be discussed in this chapter in the section covering Pyrrho.
+For example, the Zoroastrian influence on Second Temple Judaism is well-documented by scholars.
+Biblical experts note the dualistic shift in Jewish dogmas following their exposure to Zoroastrianism after being freed by Cyrus the Great.

 The first philosophical stirrings emerged during the sixth century BCE among a group that has been labelled the pre-Socratic Ionians, the first of whom was Thales of the Milesian school.
-The iconic British philosopher, Bertrand Russell, commented on the importance of this school:
+The iconic British philosopher, Bertrand Russell, commented on the importance of this school, writing:

 The pre-Socratics were noteworthy for challenging the epic tales of the gods in their questioning of tradition.
-By rejecting supernatural explanations, and being amongst the first recorded written seekers of rational answers to the workings of the natural world, they ushered in the era of philosophy and skeptical questioning, if not outright atheism.
-Many of these inquiries into the natural world did not do away with the gods altogether, but just reimagined them as part of nature in a form of embryonic pantheism.
-By recasting the gods into the role of designers of an orderly universe, yet ones wholly disinterested in human affairs, these early attempts to understand nature and our place in it began the long process of relegating the gods to history.
+By rejecting supernatural explanations, and being amongst the first recorded written seekers of rational answers to the workings of the natural world, they ushered in the era of philosophy and skeptical questioning that would ultimately lead to expressions of outright atheism.
+Many of these inquiries into the natural world did not do away with the gods altogether, but just reimagined the gods as part of nature in a form of embryonic pantheism—a complex concept that could, in an overly simplified view, be stated that the universe is inseparable from God.
+By recasting the gods into the role of designers of an orderly universe, yet ones wholly disinterested in human affairs, these early attempts to understand nature and our place within it began the long process of relegating the gods to history.